Chicago Style Workout 51: Adverbs

 Adverbs: An Amazingly Versatile Part of Speech

-This month we return to chapter 5, on grammar—specifically, paragraphs 5.156–71, which cover adverbs.
+For this workout we return to chapter 5, on grammar—specifically, paragraphs 5.161–77, which cover adverbs.
 Adverbs are not only amazingly versatile; they’re also incredibly useful.
 Find out how useful by taking this quiz.

 (Hint: The words specifically, amazingly, and incredibly in the previous paragraph are all adverbs, but they’re not the only ones.)